Tipser/slate/docs-v3/script/source/includes/_components.md

 ## Modular Checkout

 If you need more flexibility, you can use `data-tipser-modular-checkout` tag.
 The children of this element will define a set of checkout modules to be displayed.
-For example, a children element with `data-tipser-modular-checkout-cart-products` attribute (nested under the master element with `data-tipser-modular-checkout` attribute) will render the list of items that are being purchased by the user.
+For example, a children element with `data-tipser-modular-checkout-products` attribute (nested under the master element with `data-tipser-modular-checkout` attribute) will render the list of items that are being purchased by the user.

 A working example of the checkout view consisting of: items list, delivery address form and the payment form: